 The Fed cuts rates to fuel economic growth and/or allow inflation to rise.
 While that’s great for our 401Ks and the like, those things are bad for long-term rates like the ones we seek for home loans.
 Conversely, when we have trade tensions and other global concerns, people get nervous so economic growth stalls and inflation stagnates.

-In coming days, if The Fed chooses to HELP the stock market by cutting rates, we’ll have to wait and see what the market’s reaction does to the long-term rates.
-Put simply: anything that helps stocks is usually not a help for long-term mortgage rates.
+In the coming days, if The Fed chooses to HELP the stock market by cutting rates, we’ll have to wait and see what the market’s reaction does to the long-term rates.
+Put simply: anything that helps stocks is usually not helping for long-term mortgage rates.